abhaysrivastav/abhaysrivastav.github.io/blogs/dl/transformer-architecture.md

 x₃ = LayerNorm(x₂ + FFN(x₂))
 ```

-After N = 6 decoder layers, the output goes through:

-- **Linear layer** — projects from `d_model` to vocabulary size (e.g., 32,000 dimensions)
-- **Softmax** — converts logits to a probability distribution over the vocabulary

-At inference time, the token with the highest probability (or a sampled token) is selected, appended to the output sequence, and fed back into the decoder for the next step.
-This continues until a special `[EOS]` token is generated.
+After N = 6 decoder layers, the output goes through a **Linear layer** (projects to vocabulary size) and **Softmax** (converts logits to token probabilities).
+The highest-probability token is selected and fed back as input for the next decoding step, until `[EOS]` is generated.

 ---

-## 9. Putting It All Together: Information Flow
+## 9. End-to-End: Information Flow

-To make the end-to-end flow concrete, here is what happens during a translation from English to Spanish for the sentence "I love NLP":
+Here is a concrete walkthrough for translating "I love NLP" into Spanish:

 **Encoder pass:**
-1. "I", "love", "NLP" are tokenized and converted to embeddings.
+1. Tokens "I", "love", "NLP" → embeddings + positional encodings.
-2. Positional encodings are added — each token now carries position information.
-3. Through 6 encoder layers, self-attention refines each token's representation using the full context. "love" knows it relates to "I" and "NLP"; "NLP" knows it is the object being loved.
+2. Through 6 encoder layers, self-attention refines each token using full context. "love" knows it relates to both "I" and "NLP."
-4. The encoder outputs 3 context vectors `(K, V)` — one per input token.
+3. Encoder outputs 3 context vectors `(K, V)` — one per input token.

 **Decoder pass:**
-1. The decoder starts with just the `[SOS]` (start of sequence) token.
+1. Decoder starts with `[SOS]`.
-2. In each decoder layer, masked self-attention over generated tokens → cross-attention to encoder `K, V` → FFN.
+2. Masked self-attention → cross-attention to encoder `K, V` → FFN → softmax.
+First token: "Me."
-3. The linear + softmax projects to vocabulary probabilities.
-"Me" is selected (highest probability).
-4. "Me" is appended to the output, fed back in.
-Now the decoder generates "encanta" conditioned on "[SOS] Me" and the full encoder context.
-5. This repeats until `[EOS]` is generated: "Me encanta el NLP."
+3. Feed "Me" back in.
+Next: "encanta."
+Then "el NLP."
+Finally `[EOS]`.

+The cross-attention layer is what makes this work — at every decoder step, it looks up which encoder tokens are most relevant for the next output word.

 ---